 |26 December||Boxing Day / Sant Esteban||x||x|

-Catalonia’s traditional castellers (human castles) practice and compete in one of Gracia’s main squares – Plaza Rius i Taulet.
-To watch these human towers is nerve-racking and thrilling, one by one people climb onto each other’s shoulders to form a linked tower, topped by ever-lighter people until finally a small child forms the summit.
+Catalonia’s traditional castellers (human castles) practice and compete in one of Gràcia’s main squares – Plaça de la Vila de Gràcia.
+To watch these castellers is nerve-racking and thrilling.
+One by one people climb onto each other’s shoulders to form a linked tower, topped by ever-lighter people until finally a small child forms the summit.

-The dancing devils (Correfoc), are made up of different groups wearing decorated clothes who dance through the streets to their own band of drummers, setting off fireworks attached to the ends of their pitchforks as they go.
+The dancing devils (correfoc), are made up of different groups wearing decorated clothes.
+They dance through the Barcelona streets to their own band of drummers, setting off fireworks attached to the ends of their pitchforks as they go.
 If you want to see the devilish dancers, check out the videos below.

 More dancing devils:

-The Gigantes or giants parade, a family favourite, is a parade of huge figures representing kings, queens and nobles.
+The gigantes, or giants, is a parade of huge figures representing kings, queens and nobles.
 The figures are accompanied by music and dance and twirl through the streets.

 Concerts are organised, many of them free, and most streets seems to have some sort of band or music playing.
 You can collect a free guide to the festival from many of the street stands, or from the Ayuntamiento in Plaza Rius i Taulet.

-Sant Joan is an important date in Barcelona and Catalonia and this fiesta is celebrated with fire!
+Sant Joan is an important date in Barcelona and Catalonia and this fiesta is celebrated with fire and fireworks, and lots of them!

-With recent laws banning the lighting of fires in the streets, Barcelona has become a safer place, and many people head for the beach where fires can still be lit.
+With laws banning the lighting of fires in the streets, Barcelona has become a safer place, and subsequently many people head for the beach where fires can still be lit.

 However, fire-crackers and fireworks have replaced the fires, and the city echoes to the noise of fireworks all day and night (and most of the preceding and following nights too).